 Allah Says in the Qur’an what means: “But repentance is not [accepted] of those who [continue to] do evil deeds up until, when death comes to one of them, he says: ‘Indeed, I have repented now,’ or of those who die while they are disbelievers...”
 [Qur’an 4:18]

 O heedless soul!
 Hasten to repent before the knock of death sounds and the time of repentance runs out.
 Do not get caught dying in a state of disobedience to your Most Merciful Lord.
 Satan gives you long hope and empty promises; he delays your repentance until your heart becomes as callous as a rock by being adamant in sin and disobedience, and you would therefore meet your Lord in a wretched state.
-If the door of repentance is closed to you, it will never open again.
+If the door of repentance is closed to you, it will never open to you again.

 What keeps us from repenting?